annacano0/annacano0/README.md

 ### Hi!
-I'm Anna 🦦
+I'm Anna

-I'm a web developer student with a background in illustration. 🎨
+I'm a web developer with a background in illustration. 🎨

 ---
-### About me :shipit:
+### About me
-- 🔭 I’m currently working on a Memory card game
+- 🔭 I’m currently working on the classic tic-tac-toe with bdd
-- 🌱 I’m currently learning React, BDD and Vue.js
+- 🌱 I’m currently learning React
 - 😄 Pronouns: she/her
-- 📚 Currently reading: Game of Thrones
+- 📚 Currently reading: Lord of the Rings

  ---
 ### My Stats ✨